andrew-vant/mtm/salvage-mission.md

 Whatever, presumably it will make sense later.
 I know I can nuke the partition table and make a new one pointing wherever I want with parted.
 But where is it *supposed* to point?
 "Wherever the missing NTFS signature is actually located", presumably, but I still don't know what that is, and the Oracle remains silent on the matter.

 I think of something I should have thought of hours earlier.
 I ask Google for a Windows utility capable of pulling a hex dump of disks and partitions; it points me to Hex Workshop.
 I fire that up on one of my own PCs, and open the system drive, hoping for something that looks like a signature.
-It gives me....
+It gives me...

 ```
 00000000  EB 52 90 4E 54 46 53 20 20 20 20 00 02 08 00 00  .R.NTFS    .....